root-project/web/install/index.md

 For example, to try out the latest ROOT release just run `docker run rootproject/root`.

+# Run on CERN lxplus

+Users with a CERN computing account can simply connect to `lxplus.cern.ch` via SSH and start `root`: the latest stable version is installed as a normal system package.

 # Build from source

 In case no other installation method is available, or if you want full control over the options ROOT is built with,